How We Can Help

 - The Clubhouse is a drop-in space for LGBTGNC youth of color and young adults, ages 16 to 29, to learn how to make healthier decisions in their lives and receive support in doing so.

-- PROMISE (Peers Reaching Out and Modeling Intervention Strategies) for HIP (High-Impact Prevention Strategies) focuses on young gay and bisexual men, and other men who have sex with men who are ages 18 and older and are Black and Latinx.
-The program is offered in English and Spanish.
+PROMISE (Peers Reaching Out and Modeling Intervention Strategies) for HIP (High-Impact Prevention Strategies) is a program for Latinx gay and bisexual men, and other men who have sex with men, ages 18 and older, that focuses on HIV prevention including Peer-led storytelling, distribution and promotion of safer sex kits, linkages to HIV and STI testing, and PrEP and PEP services.
+The program is offered in both English and Spanish.

 - Together We Can is an HIV prevention program for heterosexually active women of color age 19 and older, living with HIV and very high risk, and HIV-negative in NYC, focusing on promoting health behaviors.